-Approaches for minimally invasive osteosynthesis (MIO)
+Approaches for minimally invasive osteosynthesis (MIO) to the cat femoral shaft

 Surgical approaches to the distal and proximal ends of the femur are used for minimally invasive osteosynthesis.
 The following surgical approach has been described by Pozzi in VCOT 4/2009 316-320.